+Christoph Vonlanthen

-Christoph Vonlanthen Schellenberg Wittmer Ltd Christoph Vonlanthen is a specialist in mergers and acquisitions, growth equity, corporate governance and capital markets.
-Christoph is a partner based in both the Geneva and Zurich offices of Schellenberg Wittmer, and has vast experience accumulated in Switzerland, New York and London in market-leading transactions, including buyouts, divestitures, spin-merge transactions, exchange offers, carve-outs, rights offerings and IPOs in a range of industries.
+Christoph Vonlanthen is a specialist in mergers and acquisitions, growth equity, corporate governance and capital markets.

+Christoph is a partner based in both the Geneva and Zurich offices, and has vast experience accumulated in Switzerland, New York and London in market-leading transactions, including buyouts, divestitures, spin-merge transactions, exchange offers, divestitures, carve-outs, rights offerings and IPOs in a range of industries.
 He regularly advises strategics, financial sponsors and investment banks on complex cross-border assignments.
 Christoph also assists fund managers and institutional investors on structured investments, co-investments and secondary sale transactions.
-Read more from this author on Lexology

 Oliver Triebold

-Schellenberg Wittmer Ltd

 Oliver Triebold is a partner in Schellenberg Wittmer's mergers and acquisitions group in Zurich.
 He specialises in cross-border and domestic M&A transactions, private equity and venture capital investments, corporate governance matters, corporate restructurings and commercial business transactions.

-Read more from this author on Lexology